-Each of these tasks is graded on a scale of A/C/D:
+Each of these tasks is graded on a scale of Excellent / Good / Acceptable:

-- A is awarded for C plus an additional requirement of suggestions and evaluations of alternative choices the authors could have made.
+- Excellent is awarded for Good plus an additional requirement of suggestions and evaluations of alternatives

-- C is awarded for comprehensive coverage without any formal flaws.
+- Good is awarded for comprehensive coverage without any formal flaws.

-- D is awarded for up to 4 minor flaws:
+- Acceptable is awarded for up to 4 minor flaws: